ETH-NEXUS/civicutils/README.md

             └── [var_id1, ...]
 ```

-The `match_map` returned by `match_in_civic()` will contain the same genes and variants from `in_data`, with additional entries per gene+variant combination for all the available tier categories listing the matches found (if any).
-The possible tiers are:
+The returned dictionary (`match_map`) contains the same genes and variants provided in the input dictionary (i.e. either `snv_data`, `cnv_data` or `expr_data`, depending on the data type), with additional entries per gene and variant combination for every available tier category and listing the matches found in each case (if any).
-* `tier_1`: perfect match between input and CIViC variant(s), e.g. `p.Val600Glu` matched to `V600E`.
-* `tier_1b`: a non-perfect match between input and CIViC variant(s), e.g. records like `MUTATION`, `FRAMESHIFT VARIANT` or `EXON 1 VARIANT`.
-* `tier_2`: positional match between input and CIViC variant(s), e.g. `V600M` and `V600K` returned when `V600E` was provided.
-Note there is a special case of so-called "general" variants, e.g. `V600`, which are prioritized over any other positional hits which may have also been found by CIViCutils.
-* `tier_3`: gene was found in CIViC but no associated variant record could be matched.
-In this case, all CIViC variant records available for the gene and found to match the given data type are returned by the function (if any).
-If a `tier_3` was indicated but no matched variants are listed, then this is a consequence of no CIViC records being found for the provided data type and given gene (but indicates the existance of other CIViC records available for a different data type).
-* `tier_4`: gene was not found in CIViC.
-No hits are returned by the query.

-### Filtering

-#### Filtering CIViC information
+#### Filtering based on assigned tiers

-CIViCutils enables filtering of CIViC data based on several features.
-A comprehensive overview of features is provided below.
-Note supplied filtering parameters are evaluated in the order in which they are listed in the function definition, and not in the order specified during the function call.
-The logic for combining multiple filters is always `AND`; when the desired filtering logic in not possible in one single call, then the function needs to be applied to the data subsequently several times.

-Complete list of filters available:
-* Select or exclude specific gene identifiers (Entrez symbols, Entrez IDs or CIViC IDs).
-* Select or exclude genes based on their number of associated CIViC variant records.
-* Select or exclude specific CIViC variant identifiers.
-* Select or exclude specific CIViC variant names.
-* Select or exclude CIViC variants based on their associated CIViC score.
-* Select or exclude CIViC variants based on their associated variant types.
-* Select or exclude CIViC variants based on their number of associated evidence records.
-* Select or exclude CIViC clinical records based on their associated evidence type.
-* Select or exclude evidence records based on their associated cancer type.
-* Select or exclude predictive records based on their associated drug name.
-* Select or exclude records based on their associated evidence direction.
-* Select or exclude evidence records based on their associated clinical significance.
-* Select or exclude records based on their associated evidence level.
-* Select or exclude records based on their associated evidence status.
-* Select or exclude records based on the status of their supporting publication/source.
-* Select or exclude CIViC records based on the presumed origin of the variant.
-* Select or exclude records based on the types of supporting sources available.
-* Select or exclude evidence records based on their associated rating.
+CIViCutils offers functionality to filter and prioritize evidence records based on the corresponding tiers of their matched variants.
+Function `match_in_civic()` (performs the query to CIViC) allows the user to directly filter the returned variant matches based on their assigned tiers through option `select_tier`, which indicates the type of tier selection to be applied, and can be either: `highest` (returns the best tier reported per variant match, using established hierarchy 1>1b>2>3>4), `all` (does not apply any filtering and returns all tiers available for each variant match), or a list of specific tier categories to select for (if all are provided, then no filtering is done).

+Alternatively, CIViCutils also provides function `filter_matches()`, which allows the user to select or filter variants based on their assigned tiers after the matching to CIViC evidence has already been performed, e.g. if `match_in_civic()` was initially run with argument `select_tier=all`, and now further filtering by tier is desired.
+Function `filter_matches()` offers the same filtering framework that can be applied during the CIViC query, i.e. parameter `select_tier` can be either `highest`, `all` or a list of specific tier categories to select for.
+Note that `filter_matches()` cannot be applied if the provided `match_map` was already processed and annotated for drug support information.
 ```
+from match import filter_matches

+# Filter based on the best assigned tier classification of the variant matches
-from filtering import filter_civic filtered_map = filter_civic(var_map, evidence_status_in = ['ACCEPTED'], var_origin_in = ['SOMATIC'], output_empty=False)
+filtered_map = filter_matches(match_map, select_tier = "highest")

+# Alternatively, the user can filter variant matches deriving exclusively from specific tier classifications
+# e.g. to remove gene-only variant matches and variants that could not be linked with CIViC data
+filtered_map = filter_matches(match_map, select_tier = ["tier_1", "tier_1b", "tier_2"])
 ```
-NOTE: use of argument `output_empty=True` is not recommended, as other functions may behave unexpectedly or not work entirely when `var_map` containes empty entries.

-#### Filtering matched variants

-Filtering or prioritizing matched variants by tier is also possible after matching to the CIViC has already been performed, e.g. if function `match_in_civic()` was initially run with argument `select_tier=all` and now further filtering by tier is desired.

-This function cannot be applied if the provided `match_map` was already processed and annotated for drug support information.

 ### Annotation of CIViC evidence with disease specificity

+Variant-specific clinical data retrieved from CIViC can be further annotated with cancer type specificity information, based on their associated disease names and relative to one or more cancer indications of interest provided by the user.
+Excluding evidence records from undesired diseases can also be done at this step.
+To this end, the user can use function `annotate_ct()` and supply lists of non-allowed (`disease_name_not_in`), relevant (`disease_name_in`), and high-level/alternative (`alt_disease_names`) terms.
+More details about these parameters can be found below.
+As a result of the annotation, each available disease name retrieved from CIViC and the associated evidence are classified as either "cancer type specific" (`ct`), general specificity (`gt`) or non cancer type specific (`nct`).

-Variant-specific evidence data retrieved from CIViC can be further annotated for cancer specificity of the disease using function `annotate_ct()`.
-This is only possible if the provided `var_map` is not already annotated with disease specificity.
+The annotation of disease specificity using function `annotate_ct()` can only be applied if the provided `var_map` is not already annotated with this information.
+The function returns a similar nested dictionary with a slightly different structure, namely, containing one additional layer per evidence type (`ct`) which groups the disease names by their assigned category (see below).

-Afterwards, it is possible to filter or prioritize the annotated CIViC evidences by cancer specificity using `filter_ct()`: argument `select_ct` can be either a string (only "highest" makes sense, as "all" would not perform any filtering) or a list of categories to select for e.g. [`ct`, `gt`] to remove any evidences classified as non cancer specific.
-Option "highest" would select only the evidences from the highest available category per evidence type.
-Filtering is only possible if the provided `var_map` has been previously annotated with this information via `annotate_ct()`.
 ```
-from match import annotate_ct, filter_ct
+from match import annotate_ct

-annot_map = annotate_ct(var_map, disease_name_not_in, disease_name_in, alt_disease_names)
+annotated_map = annotate_ct(var_map, disease_name_not_in, disease_name_in, alt_disease_names)

-# Filter based on cancer specificity
-# Argument select_ct can be either 'highest' or a list of allowed ct categories
-filtered_map = filter_ct(annot_map, select_ct)
 ```

 Structure of `var_map` after being annotated for disease specificity (i.e. `ct`):